-Advisory: Successful completion with C or better of ESL-123 or appropriate score on ESL Placement Test.
+Advisory: ESL-123 or ESL-823N, or appropriate score on ESL placement test.
 This course provides instruction in sentence-level pronunciation patterns for intermediate and advanced-level ESL students.
 Students learn to recognize their pronunciation problems, to listen to themselves, and to self-correct.